Omar Dorsey: Career

 In 2014, Dorsey played Civil Rights Movement activist James Orange in the historical drama film Selma directed by Ava DuVernay.
 In 2016, DuVernay cast Dorsey in her drama series Queen Sugar for Oprah Winfrey Network.
-Dorsey appears as Sherriff Barker in the horror films Halloween, Halloween Kills, and Halloween Ends.
+Dorsey appears as Sheriff Barker in the horror films Halloween, Halloween Kills, and Halloween Ends.

 Personal life

 Dorsey was born in Decatur, Georgia.
+He is an alumnus of the DeKalb School of the Arts, a magnet school in the DeKalb County School District.

-He is an alumnus of DeKalb Center for the Performing Arts at Avondale High School.
-He lives in Los Angeles.
+In 2019, he met director Crystle Roberson at the Toronto International Film Festival.
+They began dating and were wed on November 5, 2023.
+Together, they have a son.
+Dorsey, who lives in Los Angeles, also has two daughters from a prior marriage.